 Filing the FAFSA

 Students must apply for financial aid each year by filing the Free Application for Federal Student Aid (FAFSA).
-The 2018-2019 FAFSA should be completed as soon as possible after October 1, 2017.
-The filing deadline for priority consideration was November 15, 2017.
+The 2019-2020 FAFSA should be completed as soon as possible after October 1, 2018.
+The filing deadline for priority consideration is December 1, 2018.